1llen/Python-Web-Scraper/README.md

 - `matplotlib`
 - `pymongo`

-Or alternatively, you can run "setup.py" to install the libraries.
-[TO DO]
+Or alternatively, you can install from requirements.txt by running `pip install -r requirements.txt`.

 ### Basic usage

-[TO DO: Implement year selector for team stats so that the user can choose a year to extract data from.]
+By running the `run_script.sh` script, you can run the Python script, along with installing the dependencies.
+The script will then run the `main.py` script which will being a CLI prompting the user for input.

 ## Sources of data